C-firefly/Telegram-Backup-System/README.md

    ↓
 Attempt 3

-This is especially useful for temporary Telegram/network problems.
+This is especially useful for temporary Telegram or network problems.

 ---

 🕐 4.
 Scheduled Backup

-The system could automatically run:
+The scheduler can automatically run:

-Every 6 hours
-Every day at 00,06,12,18
+00:00
+06:00
+12:00
+18:00

+or every six hours depending on the implementation.

 ---

 🚀 Recommended Future Updates

-The project can be improved significantly.

----

 🧮 1.
 Hash-Based Duplicate Detection